holoviz/datashader/examples/README.md

-If you want the generated notebooks to work without an internet connection or with an unreliable connection (e.g. if you see `Loading BokehJS ...` but never `BokehJS sucessfully loaded`), then restart the Jupyter notebook server using:
+If you want the generated notebooks to work without an internet connection or with an unreliable connection (e.g. if you see `Loading BokehJS ...` but never `BokehJS successfully loaded`), then restart the Jupyter notebook server using:

 ```
 BOKEH_RESOURCES=inline jupyter notebook --NotebookApp.iopub_data_rate_limit=100000000